dhsouthbend/html-css/sections/public.md

 ## Web hosting

 You also need a server to transfer your files to, where they can be stored and shared on the Internet.
 This is what we call **web hosting** and there are multiple options here as well.
-The GCDI (CUNY Graduate Center Digital Initiatives) website contains a list of [low-cost cloud hosting services for students](https://gcdi.commons.gc.cuny.edu/digital-resource-guide/#cloud).
+[Reclaim Hosting](https://reclaimhosting.com/) has been a popular option for academics in recent years.
 As long as your site is just plain HTML and CSS, it's also possible to host your website for free on services such as [GitHub Pages](https://pages.github.com/).

 ## Web hosting services